Particular/docs.particular.net/transports/msmq/delayed-delivery_content_msmqtransport_[2,).partial.md

 ### Polling and dispatching of delayed messages

 The message store is polled for due delayed messages in a background task which periodically calls `FetchNextDueTimeout`.
 If the method returns a message, the message is sent (see next paragraph), and the method is immediately called again.
-If the method returns `null`, `Next` is called, which returns either a `DateTimeOffset` indicating when next message will be due, or `null` if there are no delayed messages. `FetchNextDueTimeout` will be called.
+If the method returns `null`, `Next` is called, which returns either a `DateTimeOffset` indicating when the next message will be due, or `null` if there are no delayed messages.
 If another delayed message is persisted in the meantime, using the `Store` method.

 When a due delayed message is returned by `FetchNextDueTimeout`, the message is sent to the destination queue and then removed from the store using the `Remove` method.
 In case of an unexpected exception during forwarding the failure is registered using `IncrementFailureCount`.
 If the configured number of retries is exhausted the message is forwarded to the configured `error` queue.